Skip to content

 Collects Guardians of the Galaxy (vol. 2) #1–25, The Thanos Imperative: Ignition, The Thanos Imperative #1–6, The Thanos Imperative: Devastation, material from Annihilators #1–4, Annihilators: Earthfall #1–4.

-It’s the entry point for those who want a version of Star-Lord and The Guardians of the Galaxy similar to the ones in the Marvel Cinematic Universe.
+It’s the entry point for those who want a version of Star-Lord and The Guardians of the Galaxy that is similar to the ones in the Marvel Cinematic Universe.

-Before going into more details, you can also find those stories in one big omnibus:
+Before going into more details, you can find those stories in one big omnibus:

 • Guardians of the Galaxy by Brian Michael Bendis Omnibus